e-alfred/documentation/pages/upgrade.rst

 The web interface has been integrated into the Graylog server and was rewritten in React.
 Therefore configuring it has changed fundamentally since the last version(s).
 Please consult :ref:`configuring_webif` for details.

 Please take note that the ``application.context`` configuration parameter present in Graylog 1.x (and earlier) is not existing anymore.
 The web interface can currently only be served without a path prefix.

+If you use Apache2 or NGINX as a reverse proxy for your Graylog instance you should check your configuration, especially the if the request header X-Graylog-Server-URL is set.
+Otherwise the Graylog webserver is not able to connect to the REST interface for API calls.